Clicked on the Twitter tab, and Woah!! What happened there? Why do I see so many hearts out there?

 “We want to make Twitter easier and more rewarding to use, and we know that at times the star could be confusing, especially to newcomers.”

 But then change is difficult to adapt.
-Especially for an audience which had got used to the “Favorite” button.
+Especially for an audience that had got used to the “Favorite” button.

 Here are some of the funny responses to the “outrage” over Twitter and “bring back the favorite”